aidanwhiteley/books/README.md

 ### Tests
-All tests should run fine "out of the box" i.e. with a clean checkout of the code you should be able to successfully run `mvn clean compile test package` and all tests should pass.
+All tests should run fine "out of the box" i.e. with a clean checkout of the code you should be able to successfully run `mvnw.cmd clean compile test package` and all tests should pass (with the code coverage reports output to target/site/jococo/index.html)

-By default, the tests run against mongo-java-server so there is no need to install MongDb to test most of the application.
+By default, the tests run against mongo-java-server so there is no need to install MongoDb to test most of the application.
 Functionality not supported by mogo-java-server such as full text indexes results in some tests being skipped when running with the mongo-java-server Spring profile.

 When running the CI builds with Github Actions, all tests run against a real Mongo instance.

 Some of the integration tests make use of WireMock - see the /src/test/resources/mappings and __files directories for the configuration details.

-The tests are probably about 50/50 between unit and integration tests...
+The tests are probably about 50/50 between unit tests and vastly more useful integration tests...

 #### Stress Test
 To support a simple load test, there is a Maven plugin configured that runs a basic Gatling load test.
-After starting the Spring Boot application (i.e. mvn spring-boot:run or via your IDE) run the command:
+After starting the Spring Boot application (i.e. mvnw.cmd spring-boot:run or via your IDE) run the command:

-`mvn gatling:test`
+mvnw.cmd gatling:test

 The source code of this test in at test/java/com/aidanwhiteley/books/loadtest/StressTestSimulation.java.
 The checked in config ensures that, by default, the number of request per second is low enough not to stress an average PC.